luije87/documentation/application_career_fairs.rst

 Employers register to career fairs through 'Registration' records.
 Registrations have multiple details associated with them including the approval and payment status, and are managed by administrators.

+..note:: Registrations have a one-click report download option.
+Filter down to the relevant items and click the download button to quickly generate a report.

 Approval Status
 ###############